-When picking a wedding videographer (or any supplier for your wedding), care and attention needs to be taken before you sign on the dotted line and book them for your wedding event.
+When picking a wedding videographer (or any supplier for your wedding), care and attention need to be taken before you sign on the dotted line and book them for your wedding.
 I expect any couple who books me to be discerning, passionate and excited about the people who will come together to make their dream team and help realise their vision.

 1 – LOVE the work.